 The On-Site Review Committee deemed the University to be in compliance with all of the required SACSCOC standards and issued no recommendations.
 In December 2012, SACSCOC reaffirmed UNA’s accreditation.
-The University will be required to submit a Fifth-Year Interim report, a relatively new SACSCOC requirement that documents the impact of the Quality Enhancement Plan and provides evidence of ongoing compliance with accreditation standards.
+The University will be required to submit a Fifth-Year Interim report, a SACSCOC requirement that documents the impact of the Quality Enhancement Plan and provides evidence of ongoing compliance with accreditation standards.

 Additionally, the University submits Substantive Change requests and reports as required to accommodate the institution’s expanding academic programs.

 - Who is involved in UNA’s accreditation process?

 SACSCOC accreditation touches all aspects of the University's programs, services, and facilities.
 Information for periodic reports is regularly gathered from all sectors of the university community.
 Additionally, numerous faculty, staff, and students are involved in implementation and assessment of the Quality Enhancement Plan.

 Ms. Celia Reynolds serves as the University’s SACSCOC Accreditation Liaison.
 UNA’s academic deans and department chairs, in conjunction with the Vice President for Academic Affairs and Provost, monitor academic developments and the need for substantive change reporting.
 Each year the University sends representatives to the annual SACSCOC conference to keep up-to-date with the latest requirements and best practices.

 - Who can answer my questions about SACSCOC?